 I was surprised at how easily I found the verse numbers, but I do have bright lighting above my pulpit so that helps.
 I usually prefer larger fonts for preaching but I didn’t feel a strong need for a larger font the few times I preached from it.

 I don’t think most people would notice the revisions if you taught or preached from it.
 I already say “show” and update words to make them easier to say.
 My Church would just assume I’m saying it differently and wouldn’t give it a second thought.

 If you wanted everyone in your congregation to use a standard edition then the NCPB wouldn’t be a good choice for you.
 It’s only available in one font size in three different covers counting the Penguin Classics paperback.
-It’s only published by one publisher and there aren’t any editions such as a large print, compact, wide margin, thinline, reference, or pew Bibles available.
-The hard cover isn’t expensive, but it’s probably more than most Churches would spend for a pew Bible.
+There aren’t any editions such as a large print, compact, wide margin, thinline, reference, or pew Bibles available.
+The hardcover isn’t expensive, but it’s probably more than most Churches would spend on a pew Bible.
 The paperback edition is priced right, but it’s too thick to fit within the Bible-slots of pews and many Churches prefer large print for pew Bibles.
 For these reasons, I can’t recommend using the NCPB as your Church’s standard edition.

 Ending Thoughts on the New Cambridge Paragraph Bible

 I’m far more impressed with the personal size New Cambridge Paragraph Bible in calfskin than I expected to be.
 I’ve read the hardcover edition but the calfskin makes this feel like a completely different Bible.
 The calfskin is soft and flexible and the overall size is within my range of perfection for my primary Bible.
 The font is clean and decently dark and I completely love this layout.
 The NCPB seems like a reader’s edition.
 I didn’t miss references or a concordance but I wouldn’t mind having a glossary and maps.